ece362-purdue/f2022-public-labs/lab-04/lab_04.md

 - Are pins PB0 - PB10 configured as outputs?
 - Look at timer 15:
   - Is the timer enabled?
   - Repeatedly click on the `CNT` register to update its view.
 Is it changing?
-If not, it probably means that the timer is not runing.
+If not, it probably means that the timer is not running.
   - Is the `CNT` value larger than the ARR?
 That's usually a sign that you set up the ARR after you set the CEN bit to enable the timer's counter.
 Always set CEN last.
   - Did you set the `UDE` timer to trigger the DMA channel?
 - Look at the DMA channel you've configured: